niklasf/python-chess/docs/core.rst

     .. py:attribute:: pseudo_legal_moves
         :value: chess.PseudoLegalMoveGenerator(self)

-        A dynamic list of pseudo legal moves, much like the legal move list.
+        A dynamic list of pseudo-legal moves, much like the legal move list.

-        Pseudo legal moves might leave or put the king in check, but are otherwise valid.
-Null moves are not pseudo legal.
+        Pseudo-legal moves might leave or put the king in check, but are otherwise valid.
+Null moves are not pseudo-legal.
 Castling moves are only included if they are completely legal.

         Wraps :func:`~chess.Board.generate_pseudo_legal_moves()` and